Cadenza-Labs/website/src/content/about.md

 ## Walter Laurito
 [LinkedIn](https://www.linkedin.com/in/walter-laurito-951565144/)

+At Cadenza Labs, Walter splits his time between being a team lead and doing research.
 Walter was in the MATS Winter 2023 Cohort under the mentorship of John Wentworth.
-At Cadenza Labs, he splits his time between being a team lead and doing research.
-In the past, as part of ASET, he implemented benchmarks for the UK AI Security Institute and supervised others in their implementation.
+He was also part of ASET, where he implemented benchmarks for the UK AI Security Institute and supervised others in their implementation.
 Before starting his PhD at [KIT](https://www.kit.edu/), Walter worked as a software engineer for a couple of years after graduating in CS.

 ## Kieron Kretschmar
 [LinkedIn](https://www.linkedin.com/in/kieron-kretschmar/)